-There are two mathematics courses offered at PC: Refresher Mathematics and Intensive Mathematics.
+Non-credit mathematics course is offered at PC: Refresher Mathematics.
 PC2, PC3, and PC4 students are required to attend mathematics classes unless they are exempt.

 Mathematics Criteria

 Students are placed in mathematics classes based on the level of MUIC Mathematics Entrance Examination.